mahmudaZaman/Stock-Price-Forecasting/README.md

 To explore this project and its codebase, follow these steps:

 1. Clone this repository to your local machine.
-2. Review the project code and documentation to gain insights into the time-series forecasting techniques used and AWS integration.
+2. Review the project code and documentation to gain insights into the time-series forecasting techniques used.
 3. Feel free to reach out if you have any questions or are interested in collaborating further.

 ## Why This Project Matters